 Perur

 Perur is located about seven kilometers from Coimbatore city.
 Even today this is a simple village where the famous Siva Temple, Patteeswarar is situated.
-Predominantly this is an agricultural village, where sugar cane, coconut and banana are grown.
+Predominantly this is an agricultural village, where sugar cane, coconut, and banana are grown.
 If one travels from Coimbatore to Perur through these groves one will wonder as we are in a beautiful paradise.

 There is historical evidence to suggest that this was a place of worship since the Neolithic Age.
-About few years back, a hand-axe belonging to that period was excavated during a surface-collection expedition by The Department of Archaeology of Tamilnadu.
+About a few years back, a hand-axe belonging to that period was excavated during a surface-collection expedition by The Department of Archaeology of Tamilnadu.

 Noyyal, Perur and Coimbatore

-The places on the banks of Noyyal near Coimbatore had been a part of Roman spice route and trading with Rome in east and Middle East was in vogue during 1st century itself.
+The places on the banks of Noyyal near Coimbatore had been a part of the Roman spice route and trading with Rome in the east and Middle East was in vogue during 1st century itself.
 This is evident from the fact that large quantities of Roman coins were excavated in Vellalore near Coimbatore on the banks of Noyyal.

 Perur and its temples